polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="3842"--><!-- The following content is generated at 2024-02-20T14:07:01.560765+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←control: spring-loaded safety valve for controlling the working pressure
+- _(begin)_→::@::←control: spring-loaded safety valve for controlling the working pressure
-- control: spring-loaded safety valve for controlling the working pressure→:::←identity: mark each receiver with a distinguishing number
+- control: spring-loaded safety valve for controlling the working pressure→::@::←identity: mark each receiver with a distinguishing number
-- identity: mark each receiver with a distinguishing number→:::←indication: pressure gauge with red marking showing the maximum permissible working pressure
+- identity: mark each receiver with a distinguishing number→::@::←indication: pressure gauge with red marking showing the maximum permissible working pressure
-- indication: pressure gauge with red marking showing the maximum permissible working pressure→:::←safety: automatic mechanism like reducing valve to prevent over-pressurizing
+- indication: pressure gauge with red marking showing the maximum permissible working pressure→::@::←safety: automatic mechanism like reducing valve to prevent over-pressurizing
-- safety: automatic mechanism like reducing valve to prevent over-pressurizing→:::←safety: withstand the maximum permissible working pressure
+- safety: automatic mechanism like reducing valve to prevent over-pressurizing→::@::←safety: withstand the maximum permissible working pressure
-- safety: withstand the maximum permissible working pressure→:::←_(end)_
+- safety: withstand the maximum permissible working pressure→::@::←_(end)_

 <!--/pytextgen-->